Please download the course slides, and install Sublime Text. Link and slides available here: www.andreajessup.com

 Ordered list (sequence)

-Lists can be used to organize any list of items.
+Lists can be used to organize any list of items, including menus of links.

 You'd be surprised how often lists are used in web design.